The Micato Kenya Elite Running Safari

 Day 5 Eldoret – Kapsait – Eldoret

 We set off early, with running gear, for Kapsait, a remote village 10,000 feet up in the Cherangany Hills.
 Our destination is Fila’s newly built marathon training camp, which is turning out many of Kenya’s most promising young runners.
 We join the camp athletes for part of their mid-morning run, then join them for lunch.
 After a stop at the local school and Tegla Loroupe’s nearby childhood home, we take the scenic route back to Eldoret.
-Overnight at the Eldoret Club.
+Overnight at the Boma Hotel.

 Day 6 Eldoret – Kapsabet – Nandi Hill – Kericho

 After a morning run, we leave Eldoret, packed, for points south.
 Our first stop is Kapsabet, where we pass the childhood homes of Kipchoge Keino, Wilson Kipketer, Henry Rono, Mike Boit and dozens of other Olympic medalists and world record holders, all within a few miles of one another.
 This is the Kenyan equivalent of the Hollywood Stars tour.
 Lunch is at the home of one of the area’s runners, after which we drive – via historic Nandi Hills, site of a notorious incident in Kenya’s early colonial period – to Kericho, where we move into rooms at the Tea Hotel, a once-grand colonial establishment overlooking green hills of tea.
 Supper is at the hotel with local runners, such as Joyce Chepchumba, John Korir and William Chirchir.
-Overnight at Tea Hotel.
+Overnight in Kericho.

 Day 7 Kericho – Bomet – Maasai Mara National Reserve